plgd-dev/doc/content/en/docs/features/control-plane/entity-tag.md

 Database -> RD: The latest ETAG
 RD -> CGW: The latest ETAG
 deactivate RD
-CGW -> Device++: Batch observe resources with latest ETAG alt ETAG == highest ETAG among all device resources Device -> CGW: Respond with code VALID else ETAG != highest ETAG among all device resources Device -> CGW: Current representation of resources with the current ETAG CGW -> RA++: BatchNotifyResourceChangedRequest with the current ETAG RA --> Database: Store ResourceChanged event that contains the current ETAG for each resource
+CGW -> Device++: Batch observe resources with the latest ETAG alt Latest ETAG == highest ETAG among all device resources Device -> CGW: Respond with code VALID else Latest ETAG != highest ETAG among all device resources Device -> CGW: Current representation of resources with the current ETAG CGW -> RA++: BatchNotifyResourceChangedRequest with the current ETAG RA --> Database: Store ResourceChanged event that contains the current ETAG for each resource